Home

 Charity Christmas Cards

-Selling Charity Christmas Cards has long been a mainstay of the annual fundraising programmes of many charities, churches and schools.
+Selling Christmas Cards has long been a mainstay of the annual fundraising programmes of many charities, churches and schools.
+The idea is a simple one and a good earner for all sorts of non profit organisations.

 The first commercial Christmas cards were produced in London as far back as 1843.
 The idea soon took off and rapidly became an integral part of the Christmas celebration.
 Cards have always featured both religious and non- religious themes.